 Educator Evaluation Systems

-District implements an educator evaluation system that employs rigorous, research-based observation tools and student growth measures to produce a summative evaluation rating, which are used to inform a variety of human capital management decisions.
+Using educator evaluation systems that employ rigorous, research-based observation tools and student growth measures can inform a variety of human capital management decisions.

 Teachers and school leaders are the most important school-based factors influencing a student’s success.
 Improving educators’ capacity to grow their students can have a transformational impact on a student’s educational trajectory.

 Educator evaluation systems are a critical part of an overall human capital management strategy that allows districts to identify and develop educators’ capacity to improve student learning.
 Robust educator evaluation systems are multi-faceted, including observations of teachers’ classroom practices and assessments of student growth.

 - Conduct an inventory of existing educator evaluation systems and make recommendations for improvements where needed

 - Support districts in choosing and implementing assessments of educator practice, such as the Texas Teacher Evaluation and Support System (T-TESS) and/or Texas Principal Evaluation and Support System (T-PESS)

 - Support the district in implementing Student Learning Objectives (SLOs) using TxCEE’s flexible SLO process